Wyatt-Drew/Twitter-Clone/README.md

 * Note: This project has been discontinued due to uncertainty regarding the future of Twitter's APIs.
 As a result, it remains a partially finished clone, showcasing various features as a learning resource.

+## Deployment
+The application is deployed and accessible [here](https://wyatt-drew.github.io/Twitter-Clone/).

 ## Features
 * Sidebar: A component that mimics the navigation sidebar of Twitter.
 * Feed: The main feed where tweets and content would be displayed.